sprokkel78/gnordvpn/README.md

 A graphical user interface in PyGTK3 for using the nordvpn client binary on Ubuntu and other Linux distro's.
 It requires Python3.10 and the PyGTK apps, it also relies on gnome-terminal for accepting and sending files.
-Developed and tested on Ubuntu 24.04.
+Developed on Fedora 40 and tested on Ubuntu 24.04.

-Installation on Ubuntu 24.04:
+Installation on Fedora 40 & Ubuntu 24.04:

 1. $git clone https://github.com/sprokkel78/gnordvpn.git
 2. $cd gnordvpn